kravetsone/elysia-remix/README.md

 ### Using with React Router

-The `remix` function is deprecated and will be removed in future versions.
+The `remix` function is deprecated and will be reworked in future versions.
 Please use `reactRouter` for better compatibility and features.
 [More info on remix vs react-router v7](https://remix.run/blog/incremental-path-to-react-19)

+> [!IMPORTANT]
+> This feature will be reworked in future versions, because [Remix wants to ship new reworked framework with new ideas and old `Remix` name.](https://remix.run/blog/incremental-path-to-react-19)

 ```ts
 import { Elysia } from "elysia";